Healthcare in Nigeria: Inadequate Funding

-===Privatization and commercialization of public health service ===
+Privatization and commercialization of public health service

-The public health services in Nigeria is of poor quality and it is not adequately available, accessible, and affordable to many people who need these services.
-The search for solutions has led to the idea of privatization and commercialisation of public health services.
-This development is greatly favoured by the idea that it will increase competition and result in the lowering of unit price of health services and make such services more affordable to the poor.
+Public health services in Nigeria are of poor quality and are not adequately available, accessible, and affordable to many people who need these services.
+The search for solutions has led to the idea of privatization and commercialization of public health services.
+This development is greatly favored by the idea that it will increase competition and result in the lowering of unit price of health services and make such services more affordable to the poor.
 However, the argument against it is that privatization and commercialization in Nigeria will be a mirage unless institutional reforms take place.

+Poor Infrastructure

+Many healthcare centers and general hospitals in Nigeria suffer from dilapidated infrastructure and outdated medical equipment.
+Inadequate electricity supply, poor water sanitation, and a lack of functional diagnostic tools limit the effectiveness of medical treatment.
+Some health facilities operate without basic amenities such as ventilators, incubators, and functional laboratories, making it difficult to handle emergencies and provide specialized care.
+Tertiary hospitals in major cities such as Lagos, Abuja, and Kano are often overwhelmed due to the failure of primary and secondary healthcare centers to meet patient needs.
+The government has initiated rehabilitation programs, but progress is slow, and rural areas remain the most affected.

 Traditional and alternative medicine

 As recent reports have shown, in addition to the many benefits there are also risks associated with the different types of traditional medicine /complementary or alternative medicine.
 Although consumers today have widespread access to various TM/CAM treatments and therapies, they often do not have enough information on what to check when using TM/CAM in order to avoid unnecessary harm.
-While traditional medicine has a lot to contribute to the health and economy, much harm has resulted from unregulated sale and misuse of traditional/alternative medicine and herbs in the country and has delayed patients' seeking professional healthcare.
+While traditional medicine has a lot to contribute to the health and economy, much harm has resulted from the unregulated sale and misuse of traditional/alternative medicine and herbs in the country and has delayed patients' seeking professional healthcare.